In the engineering Plant, the Cast Iron is obtained by re-melting Pig Iron with Coke and Limestone in Cupola Furnace.

 02) Combined Carbon.

-Hence we cannot use this material in those Parts of Machines which are subjected to Shocks.
+Hence we cannot use this material in those Parts of Machines that are subjected to Shocks.

 This is due to its Property of Brittleness.